Last updated: October 29, 2024

-A grading system used by Google to decide whether an ad is good enough to be shown in the sponsored space of the search results, at what position it will be shown and how much to charge for each click.
+Quality Score is a grading system used by Google Ads to determine if an ad is good enough to be shown in the sponsored space of the search results, at which position, and the cost per click to charge the advertiser.

 Your ad's cost-per-click (CPC) depends on it, as shown in the formula: